jvitoralb/quality-assurance-app/backend/README.md

 - The string must be `81 characteres long`.

 **To validate a given value in a given coordinate in the puzzle**, you must send a POST request with a body to `/sudoku-solver/api/v1/check`.
-The body must have a 3 key-value pairs: puzzle, coordinate, value.
+The body must have 3 key-value pairs: puzzle, coordinate, and value.

 **Note:**
-- The puzzle must be `81 characteres long`.
+- The puzzle must be `81 characters long`.
-- Coordinate should be 2 chacteres long composed by a letter and a number: e.g `A3`.
+- Coordinate should be 2 characters long composed of a letter and a number: e.g `A3`.
 - The value must be a `number`.

-In this case the answer will be a object:
+In this case, the answer will be an object:
-- If theres no conflicts: `{ "valid": true }`.
+- If there are no conflicts: `{ "valid": true }`.
-- If theres one or more conflicts:
+- If there are one or more conflicts:
 ```
 {
 	"valid": false,